Sacrifice in Maya culture: Archaeological controversy & misconceptions

 In many cases, animals used for sacrifices were also consumed, making the line between animals used for ritual & sacrificial practices and animals relied on for food unclear or absent.
 Montero-Lopez argues that on the basis of analysis of the distribution of deer parts in Classical Maya sites that the archeological record does not support a clear distinction between the secular and sacred uses of animals.
 This issue comes further to light when studying the lower classes.
 Because rituals in Maya society were conducted exclusively by elites, poorer people would get almost all of the meat in their diets from these ritual feasts.
 Despite this convergence, it remains common in the literature to consider food use of animals and ritual use of animals separately.

 Mesoamerica lacked conventional domesticated food animals such as sheep, cows, and pigs, and some researchers have taken this to mean animal protein and byproducts could only be obtained by hunting.
 In reality, evidence points to the Maya having domesticated deer and dogs on a large scale.
 There is a well-documented practice of Maya households fattening up dogs on maize, either to eat themselves or to ritually offer to elites.

 In Seibal, possible remains of animal pens were found with pieces of antler, indicating that deer were kept close at hand for consumption and ritual use.
 In Cozumel, stone enclosures from the Postclassic period were found to contain droppings from animals and domesticated turkey bones.
 These turkeys must have been imported from Northern Mexico, as they were not native to Cozumel.
+In the highlands, Kaminaljuyu was a major ceremonial center, with Pacific marine fish and Central Mexican hairless dogs recovered from mounds, as well as elite and non-elite burials, highlighting trade connections and ritual practices.